lgestc/fakebeat/README.md

 }
 ```

-Each of the values can be constructed using random value _generators_, you can check the available options using
+Each of the _values_ can be constructed using random value _generators_.
+You can check the available options using
-`fakebeat -g`
+`fakebeat -g`.

-## Usage

 `fakelog` allows you to generate fake data using [Tera](https://tera.netlify.app) templates with multiple helpers, allowing random data generation.

-`fakelog -h` will render an overview of possible parameters, just as below:
+Once your template is ready, save it in a file and run `filebeat you_file.json --index indexName --count 100` to
+create 100 documents within your local ES instance.
+It is also possible to use different hosts or cloud deployments,
+consult `fakelog -h` for how to do that.

 ```
 Fake documents generator for Elasticsearch